canonical/lxd/specs/rest-api.md

     {
-        'action': "stop",       # State change action (stop, start, restart, freeze or unfreeze) 'timeout': 30           # A timeout after which the state change is considered as failed }
+        'action': "stop",       # State change action (stop, start, restart, freeze or unfreeze) 'timeout': 30,          # A timeout after which the state change is considered as failed 'force': True           # Force the state change (currently only valid for stop and restart where it means killing the container)
+    }

 ## /1.0/containers/\<name\>/files